fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 ## Student Learning Outcomes
-- Think broadly and critically about how food is produced and how technological improvements have altered food systems and our relationship to food
+- Describe key shifts in food technology in their historical contexts
-- Articulate clear arguments about the intersection of agriculture, consumerism, environmental and population health
+- Think broadly and critically about the social implications of technological change with respect to food production and distribution
-- Understand technological developments with respect to food in their historical contexts
+- Evaluate how food technology continually alters our relationship to food
-- Critically evaluate argument and evidence in food-related writing
+- Explain how history helps us ask better questions about developing food technologies

 ## Readings & Assignments